Founding Member, President - Blue Butterfly,

-Founding member and Managing Director - Blue Butterfly
+Founding member and Executive Director - Blue Butterfly

 Michelle Wilder Larson has directed or co-directed over 100 productions since dancing through the pain with a sandspur in her foot during an elementary production of The Nutcracker when she was in the second grade.
 Her passion for theatre and for social awareness and change have easily merged as she feels strongly that theatre is an important element to raise awareness, transform lives and change perspectives.
 Theatre – for a cause, not just for entertainment.

-She is the founder and producing artistic director of A Three Fold Cord Community Theater ( St. Louis, MO (1999 – 2011), founder former vice president and guest director for The Riverside Players (St. Louis, MO), 2005 – 2011.
-She also served a two year as a high school theatre director.
+She is the founder and producing artistic director of A Three Fold Cord Community Theater ( St. Louis, MO (1999 – 2011), founder former vice president, and guest director for The Riverside Players (St. Louis, MO), 2005 – 2011.
+She also served for two years as a high school theatre director.
 Additionally, she has written and produced numerous short plays for churches, schools, and community centers.
 She worked as a Speech and Dramatic Interpretation Coach for middle school and high school students

-A few of her favorite productions have been Narnia: The Lion, The Witch and the Wardrobe, Whistle Down the Wind, The Miracle Worker and 25th Annual Putnam County Spelling Bee.
-Michelle also directed Theatre eXceptions inaugural performance of The Boys Next Door and will be directing the upcoming production of Oliver! in September of 2017.
+A few of her favorite productions have been Narnia: The Lion, The Witch, and the Wardrobe, Whistle Down the Wind, The Miracle Worker, and 25th Annual Putnam County Spelling Bee.
+Michelle also directed Theatre eXceptional's inaugural performance of The Boys Next Door and will be directing the upcoming production of Oliver! in September of 2017.

-Founding Member, PR & Marketing Chair - Blue Butterfly,
+Founding Member, Marketing Director, Board Member - Blue Butterfly,

 Katie has been navigating the vast interwebs since the ripe age of 9-years-old but didn’t decide to make it her career until she began her degree in Mass Communications at the University of South Florida St. Petersburg.
 Now she enjoys writing and working with groups like Blue Butterfly where she is able to express her love for communicating and the arts.

 Katie is also a founding member of Theatre eXceptional and the chair of the Marketing Committee on the Board of Directors.
-Before TheatreX, Katie performed in children productions with Actors Reaching Out and also co-founded Accio Actors, a nonprofit community theater group that performed parodies of popular fiction free to the public, and started her career in Public Relations and Social media Management with Blue Butterfly Productions.
+Before TheatreX, Katie performed in children's productions with Actors Reaching Out and also co-founded Accio Actors, a nonprofit community theater group that performed parodies of popular fiction free to the public, and started her career in Public Relations and Social media Management with Blue Butterfly Productions.
 Away from Blue Butterfly, Katie works as a Media Buyer for Marshall Advertising in Tampa.
-Since it's inception, Katie has been involved with Theatre eXceptional since day one.
-She played 'Clara' in TheatreX's inaugural performance of The Boys Next Door and has been actively involved in the summer musicals, classes, as well as acting Marketing Chair for the Board of Directors.
+Since its inception, Katie has been involved with Theatre eXceptional since day one.
+She played 'Clara' in TheatreX's inaugural performance of The Boys Next Door and has been actively involved in the summer musicals, classes, as well as acting Marketing Director and secretary on the Board of Directors.